Gosh everyone who travels by KTX travels light! I didn't notice anyone else carrying a big honkin' suitcase like mine on the train...

 We ate omurice at Omuto Tomato~ they have this chain in Seoul too but I've never tried it.
 Not bad~ Omurice is like rice/fried rice inside an egg crepe type thing with different sauces on the outside.
 I got mushroom.
 The best was Ann's popcorn shrimp type one.

 Not the cleanest, but it's great that you can also take your time finding the next song.
-Jess is a great singer~
+Jess is a great singer~The next day, we rode the bus to O World!

 I can't believe I paid a dollar for peach flavoured ice you just suck on lol but I guess it's the same as a regular peach drink.